opencontainers/runtime-tools/man/ocitools-generate.1.md

   Add sysctl settings e.g net.ipv4.forward=1, only allowed if the syctl is namespaced.

+**--template**=PATH
+  Override the default template with your own.
+  Additional options will only adjust the relevant portions of your template.

 **--tmpfs**=[] Create a tmpfs mount
   Mount a temporary filesystem (`tmpfs`) mount into a container, for example: